Lucas-F-Analysis/Analysis-of-Agents-in-the-Tractchun-company/README.md

 4) Results and Conclusions
 With the transformed and visualised data, significant insights can be extracted on Agent performance, identifying areas with higher support demand, response times and satisfaction levels.
 These insights allow informed recommendations to be made to optimise support management in the company.

+## 📈 Key Insights
+- 25% of agents handled 50% of the tickets, suggesting resource optimization opportunities.
+- Average resolution time: 4.55 days (high-priority tickets: 5 days).
+- 85% of feedback was positive (‘Very Good’ or ‘Excellent’), with areas of improvement identified in hardware support.

 ## 📸 Screenshots
 First page (first section):